 Cola Vina and a very good morning to you all.

-I want to repeat the message I gave to the people of Vatukarasa yesterday.
+Of course our free milk initiative for Year 1 children is also an important leg-up for low-income families.
+As you all know, the earlier any child learns the absolute need for healthy eating and plenty of exercise, the more chance they have of growing up and becoming healthy adults.
 I’m deeply concerned about the general health of some sections of our population here in Fiji.
 We have far too many instances of our loved ones having their health destroyed and losing their lives far too early through some of the non-communicable diseases such as high blood pressure, diabetes and heart disease.

 We all need to be more aware that these diseases can be prevented if each and every one of us changes the way we live.
 I urge you all to give up smoking, to drink yaqona or alcohol in moderation, to eat less and more healthy food like fresh vegetables and fish, and to exercise more.
 Don’t take the bus or a taxi when you can walk.
 Don’t eat lollies, have a piece of fruit.
 These are all things that our mothers and fathers told us when we were little, but far too many of us still take no notice.
 And unfortunately we are passing our bad habits to our own children.
 The role of Government is to provide you with health facilities like this one for when you get ill and need medical attention, but I urge all Fijians to take charge of their own health – take responsibility for yourself so that you only have to visit a facility like this when you really need it.

 So I wish all of you the very best of health and a wonderful year in 2015.
 This is a great day for the people of Vatukarasa and the rest of the Coral Coast and as I keep saying all over Fiji, it’s a wonderful time to be a Fijian.
 I now have great pleasure in declaring this refurbished facility open.